SteeltoeOSS/Documentation/docs/messaging/amqp.md

 See <a href="#steeltoe-messaging-json-complex"></a> for more information.

 <a href="steeltoe-messaging-remoting"></a>
-### Spring Remoting with AMQP
+### Spring Remoting with RabbitMQ

 The Spring Framework has a general remoting capability, allowing [Remote Procedure Calls (RPC)](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/remoting.html) that use various transports.
 Spring-AMQP supports a similar mechanism with a `AmqpProxyFactoryBean` on the client and a `AmqpInvokerServiceExporter` on the server.
-This provides RPC over AMQP.
+This provides RPC over RabbitMQ.
 On the client side, a `RabbitTemplate` is used as described in <a href="#steeltoe-messaging-reply-listener"></a>.
 On the server side, the invoker (configured as a `MessageListener`) receives the message, invokes the configured service, and returns the reply by using the inbound message's `replyTo` information.

 You can inject the client factory bean into any bean (by using its `serviceInterface`).
-The client can then invoke methods on the proxy, resulting in remote execution over AMQP.
+The client can then invoke methods on the proxy, resulting in remote execution over RabbitMQ.

 >NOTE: With the default `MessageConverter` instances, the method parameters and returned value must be instances of `Serializable`.